ImageMagick/Usage-Markdown/compose/index.md

 |`Linear_Light`  | `0,2,1,-1`       |

 Note that a [Blend](#blend) composition method is actually the equivalent to putting the 'blend' arguments (as percentages) into the middle two 'mathematics' arguments (as normalized values).
-For example these produce the same results
+For example, these produce the same results

 ~~~
 convert compose_R.png compose_plus_GB.png \